CHOOSING THE RIGHT LAWYER: OUR PERSONAL INJURY ATTORNEY EXPLAINS WHAT YOU SHOULD ASK

 For example, auto accidents could include car accidents, bicycle accidents, pedestrian knockdowns, motorcycle crashes, and trucking wrecks.
 While liability in most of these cases is similar, there are important differences.
 This is particularly true of trucking wrecks, which have a completely unique set of rules and regulations known as the Federal Motor Carrier Safety Administration (FMCSA) regulations.
 These are very important rules and regulations for a lawyer to know about to help prove a case.
 A lawyer who normally handles just car accident cases may not know about the FMCSA regulations in a trucking accident case which is often considered much more complex than a regular car accident case.

 Therefore, it is important to be specific and ask if your lawyer has handled your particular type of case before and can give you some outcomes.
-It is crucial to ask this about trial experience to ensure your attorney has experience in court.
+It is crucial to ask this about the trial experience to ensure your attorney has experience in court.

 Knowing whether a lawyer is experienced is one thing, but also properly licensed and without any blemishes on their record is another.
 It is always important to ensure that your attorney is appropriately licensed to handle your case, is in good standing with the state bar, and has not been subject to any restrictions or suspensions.
 These could be warning signs.